Planning & Communication

 While functionality can range from a simple form to a shopping cart.
 Custom coding takes time.
 Thankfully WordPress is loaded with thousands of plugins that you can purchase that can provide out of the box functionality they are similar to themes that require time to understand and in many cases require custom modifications.

 I know I’ve mentioned time previously however this point should be underlined and as they say “time is money”.
 If you’re looking to haggle and/or cut costs then expect a rushed project and poor results.
 The biggest penalty will be how you stack up against your competition who invested wisely and is now stealing all the potential visitor, customers or clients that could have otherwise been yours.

-The value of how well a website performs is usually relative to the freelancer or web company you decide to hire for your web design.
-If you decide to hire a junior developer or offshore freelancer to save on costs then typically you will end up with a poor website that won’t perform well, have issues and not rank well.
+The value of how well a website performs is usually relative to which freelancer or web company you decide to hire for your web design.
+If you decide to hire a junior developer or offshore freelancer to save on costs then typically you will end up with a poor website that won’t perform well, are more susceptible to site issues and not rank well in search engines.
 I’ve personally had to revamp websites for people who initially thought it was a good idea to hire their niece or got ripped off from offshore developers.

-An experienced developer knows what constitutes a quality website and is looking to provide an advantage over your competitors rather than provide a cookie-cutter website that is likely to do nothing for your business.
+An experienced developer knows what constitutes quality web design and is more likely to provide your business an online advantage over your competitors rather than a a cookie-cutter website that is likely to do nothing for your business.

 Your website is an investment for your business and if you don’t hire the right freelancer or web company due to costs or not doing your research then you will not only waste money but you will only be giving your competitors the competitive edge who made the right investment, have a better website that ranks well and is getting all the leads you could have been getting.
 After all a website should generate leads/sales for your business and if done correctly will pay for itself and work for your business.